Kaizen Methodology for Process Improvement

-Although Kaizen was first practiced after the World War II in Japanese manufacturing industry, it was introduced by an organizational theorist Masaaki Imai in his book Kaizen: The Key to Japan’s Competitive Success in 1986.
-It has been implemented to many industries since 1986.
+Although Kaizen was first practiced after World War II in the Japanese manufacturing industry, it was introduced by an organizational theorist Masaaki Imai in his book Kaizen: The Key to Japan’s Competitive Success in 1986.
+It has been implemented in many industries since 1986.
 Today Kaizen is a worldwide methodology for an organization’s long-term competitive strategy.

 Implementing Kaizen Methodology

 As discussed in the first paragraph, Kaizen principles are applicable to many industries and even to personal life.
 It involves a set of approaches required to analyze and improve processes for production.
-Employees within this strategy are contributers of quality improvement system.
+Employees within this strategy are contributors to quality improvement system.

 Implementation of Kaizen has three basic steps which are below